carveragents/compound-engg-ai/README.md

 - **Session Isolation**: Each session runs in its own Git branch automatically
 - **Learning Capture**: Every challenge and solution becomes institutional knowledge
 - **Documentation Evolution**: Project understanding improves automatically over time

+*Note: The framework works out-of-the-box with Claude Code but can be easily modified to work with other AI coding agents.*

 ## Quick Start